 The DVD containing the feature film and youth version, as well as our Annual Streaming Subscription, are all closed-captioned.
 We can also provide closed captions for virtual screenings upon request.

 Yes, absolutely!
 A license is required to screen our films in any setting outside of your home.
 We offer a variety of licensing options for schools, community organizations, government agencies, corporations, and more!

-We offer virtual screenings on our secure Eventive platform.
+We offer virtual screenings through Vimeo for an additional fee.
 We can set these up as on demand film viewing windows where attendees can watch on their own time over the course of a week.
 We also offer real-time, live, co-viewing broadcasts where all attendees watch together at the same time.
 We can add a hosted, panel discussion to the virtual screening event that attendees can watch live or recorded during the event window.

 Schools and educational organizations can license our films for ongoing classroom and/or workshop use.
 Our film licenses include our proprietary curriculum which include lesson plans, activities, resources, and clips from the film to be used alongside the lessons.

 First, you’ll need to purchase a license to use the film.
 To host a screening in any location outside of a private home, you’ll need a license.
 Your purchase supports The Representation Project’s mission to end limiting stereotypes.
 License fees vary by type of organization, use, and group size.
 As the organizing host, you choose the date, time, venue, planning team, and other details, and we provide you with the film, screening guide, and marketing materials.
 We have found that individuals and groups partnering together host successful events by distributing the costs and leveraging their larger reach.
 The more partners, the better for attracting a big crowd!
 For more information and to get started, please visit our host a screening page.
 The first step we typically recommend is researching venues and identifying partners.

 Almost anywhere!
 Here are a few suggestions to start:

 • A public library